marcmarinam/obsidian-fmp/D-Day toggle mayhem.md

 - `master-toggle`: On.
 - `experiment-toggle`: UK 50/50.

-It's important that we don't change t
+It's important that we don't change the rollout for the experiment toggle.
+I imagine any change to it will change what variants users are in.